BHoM/BHoM/docs/GOVERNANCE.md

 ## Decision making

 The Buildings and Habitats object Model operates on a fully open and community led governance model.
-We benefit from a hugely rich diversity of inputs, with individuals with deep domain knowledge both contributing know-how, as well as responsible for maintainance and leading areas of development.
+We benefit from a hugely rich diversity of inputs, from individuals with deep domain knowledge contributing both their know-how, as well as responsible for maintainance and leading areas of development.

-We believe the widest possible active community is essential.
+We believe in the widest possible active community.
 Thus all decision making is carried out collectively, with agreement reached through discussion and consensus.
-This includes all planning, technical objectives and code reviews.
+This includes all planning, technical objective setting and code reviews.

 In the unlikely and rare event that consensus is not reached on any thread - deadlock is broken and a decision is made by voting across the group of maintainers.
 Tie-breaking may be provided by organisation maintainers only when needed.